stackery/wild-rydes-workshop/readme.md

 #### Create Stackery Account

+> If you are doing the workshop together with team members who will be sharing an AWS account, have only one team member follow this step to create an account.
+Once the account is set up, go to [User Settings](https://app.stackery.io/settings/users) in Stackery and click **Invite New User** to invite the remaining team members.

 Click on the link below to bring you to the Stackery signup page.

 * [Create a Stackery account](https://stackery.io/sign-up)